 2022 World Cup Schedule

-The World Cup begins on Sunday, November 20, 2022 and ends on Sunday, December 18, 2022.
+The World Cup began on Sunday, November 20, 2022 and ends on Sunday, December 18, 2022.
 From November 16 to December 2, the group stage matches will take place, where teams play a four-team round robin with the top-two teams in each group making it to the round of 16.
 From there, a 16-team single elimination bracket will play out, with the last team standing claiming the World Cup.
 Here is a look at the schedule for the group stage and knockout rounds.

 November 20-December 2: Group Stage